Custom eLearning Solutions

 Example:

-A brief module for front‑line staff and student workers covers how to conduct conversations at the desk while adhering to privacy laws such as FERPA.
+Improve enrollment conversion, student retention, and support quality with short refreshers employees can use in the flow of work.
 It uses scenarios to illustrate what to say and what to avoid, along with quick identity checks and redirect scripts.
 The module launches from the customer relationship management system and ends with a three‑question quiz.

 Engaging Scenarios